• HOME

 Road at Tiber river in Rome, Italy

 – Road at the Tiber river in Rome, Italy.
 The sequence with Jaguar C-X75 in fire was filmed there (top photo).
 I was there that day on March 10th 2015.
 In bottom picture you can see Jaguar C-X75 on set during rehearsal.
-Read my story from the set: ‘Spectre’ in Rome – part 2.
+Read my story from the set: On the set of ‘Spectre’ in Rome, Italy.

 Road at Tiber river in Rome, Italy